 The research team has developed a model that enables systematic observation and analysis of bacteria from each step in the bacteria’s invasion of the bladder wall.

 “Now we know important details on how the bacterium enters the phases that poses a threat.
-And we know how we can potentially prevent the bacteria from reaching that stage” explains head of research Jacob Møller-Jensen from the Department of Biochemistry and Molecular Biology at the University of
+And we know how we can potentially prevent the bacteria from reaching that stage” explains head of research Jacob Møller-Jensen from the Department of Biochemistry and Molecular Biology at the University of Southern Denmark.

 The research team also consists of Postdoc Surabhi Khandige, Department of Biochemistry and Molecular Biology, as well as participants from the Department of Clinical Microbiology at Odense University Hospital, led by senior researcher Thomas Emil Andersen, Department of Clinical Research.